On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the

 Now, recall that the convergence rate of the classical (linear) power iteration for the largest eigenvalue of matrices depends on the the ratio between the largest and the second largest eigenvalues.
-As it turns out, in the nonlinear case, this rate depends on the ratio of the largest and second largest eigenvalues of the operator~$B$.
-This is stated in the proposition below.
+As it is stated in the proposition below, in the nonlinear case, this rate depends on the ratio of the largest and second largest eigenvalues of the operator~$B$.